redbear/Duo/docs/getting_started.md

 ![image](images/RBDuo-L.png)

 This getting started guide will show you how to use the RedBear Duo IoT development board quickily.
-There are two sections:
+There are three sections:

 * Out of the box test
 	* Checking firmware version